 Planning time: 0.564 ms (5 rows)

-If you experince any bug and have a fix for that, or have a new idea, send the detail along with the patch directly to mysql_fdw @ enterprisedb.com.
-Before submitting a bugfix or new feature, please read the contributing guidlines.
+If you experince any bug and have a fix for that, or have a new idea, create a ticket on github page Before creating a pull request please read the contributing guidlines.

 This project will be modified to maintain compatibility with new PostgreSQL releases.